2022–23 Danish 1st Division

-The 2022–23 Danish 1st Division season is the 27th and current season of the Danish 1st Division league championship, governed by the Danish Football Association.
+The 2022–23 Danish 1st Division (known as the NordicBet Liga due to sponsorship by NordicBet) marked the 27th season of the league operating as the second tier of Danish football and the 83rd season overall under the 1st Division name.
+The league is governed by the Danish Football Association (DBU).

 Participants

-SønderjyskE and Vejle BK finished the 2021–22 season of the Superliga in 11th and 12th place, respectively, and were relegated to the 1st Division.
+Sønderjyske and Vejle finished the 2021–22 season of the Superliga in 11th and 12th place, respectively, and were relegated to the 1st Division.
 They replaced AC Horsens and Lyngby Boldklub, who were promoted to the 2022–23 Danish Superliga.

-Næstved BK and Hillerød won promotion from the 2021–22 Danish 2nd Divisions.
+Næstved BK and Hillerød won promotion from the 2021–22 Danish 2nd Division.
 They replaced Esbjerg fB and Jammerbugt.

 Stadia and locations

 Personnel and sponsoring

 Note: Flags indicate national team as has been defined under FIFA eligibility rules.
 Players and Managers may hold more than one non-FIFA nationality.